Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Abstract

 \section{Abstract}

-In electron storage rings, it is possible to increase the electron bunch length by applying a phase modulation on the radio frequency accelerating field by choosing appropriate parameters for the modulation.
-Such a bunch lengthening effect improves beam parameters such as the beam lifetime, which can help us to get better beam stability.
-The dependence of the bunch lengthening on the modulation frequency, the so-called detuning property, tends to have a peak with asymmetric slopes around it.
-The modulation amplitude and the beam current also affect the properties of the detuning condition of such bunch lengthening.
-We have investigated the detuning property with systematic measurements at the electron storage ring KARA.
-The experimental results agree with the theoretical model and the simulation results.
+In electron storage rings, it is possible to increase the bunch length by applying phase modulation to the radio frequency accelerating field by choosing appropriate parameters for the modulation.
+Such a bunch lengthening effect improves beam parameters such as beam lifetime, which can help us achieve better beam stability.
+It is well known that the modulation frequency around the double synchrotron frequency is effective in lengthening the bunch.
+The dependence of bunch lengthening on modulation frequency, the so-called detuning property, has a peak around the double synchrotron frequency with a frequency width that depends on the modulation amplitude.
+Nonlinear effects due to phase modulation lead to a peak frequency shift in a negative direction from the double synchrotron frequency, accompanied by an asymmetric peak shape.
+Beam current also affects the properties of the detuning condition of such bunch lengthening.
+We investigated the detuning property using a theoretical model and systematic measurements at the electron storage ring KARA, and we verified the qualitative agreement between the experiments and the theoretical model.
+The macro-particle simulations have confirmed the agreement.